The Mottled Tortoise Beetle looks like a smaller, metallic version of its namesake with glassy edges around its 'shell'.

 The Mottled Tortoise Beetle is a member of the Leaf Beetle family.
-It is found on morning glory flowers, leaves and vines as well as milkweed plants.
-Their spiny, flat larvae look more like little dark centipedes and they eat these plants as they grow and develop into rounder, shiny adults.
+It is found on morning glory flowers, leaves, and vines as well as milkweed plants.
+Their spiny, flat larvae look more like little dark centipedes and they eat these plants while they grow and develop into rounder, shiny adults.
 Though they may punch holes into the leaves of the plants, they rarely cause enough harm to damage or kill the plant unless it is young or a seedling.
 They are not considered an agricultural pest or threat.

 Scientific Name: Deloyala guttata

 Size (Adult; Length): 5mm to 7mm (0.20in to 0.27in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.